crazytruth/insanic/docs/source/insanic/errors_and_exceptions.rst

     }

 See Also...
 -------------

-- Refer to the insanic.errors module for insanic's ErrorCodes.
+- Refer to the :ref:`api-insanic-errors` module for insanic's ErrorCodes.
-- Refer to the insanic.exceptions module for Insanic's Exceptions.
+- Refer to the :ref:`api-insanic-exceptions` module for Insanic's Exceptions.
-- Refer to the insanic.status module for easy status codes.
+- Refer to the :ref:`api-insanic-status` module for easy status codes.